Divya295-hub/Vrinda-Store-Sales-Data-Analysis-Dashboard/README.md

 # Vrinda-Store-Sales-Data-Analysis-Dashboard
 This project analyzes the sales performance of Vrinda Stores using structured datasets.
 The analysis provides insights into sales trends, order distributions, customer demographics, and regional sales performance.
-The data is visualized using tools like Excel and Power BI to extract meaningful business intelligence.
+The data is visualized using tools like Excel to extract meaningful business intelligence.

 ## Project Objective
 The objective of this project is to analyze the sales data of Vrinda Stores to uncover patterns, optimize sales strategies, and enhance decision-making.